Best Dutch Oven of 2021

-While we love this beautiful product, the flat lid (unlike a domed option) limits the amount of space inside the pot.
-If you're trying to cook for a huge group, you might want to seek something with more volume or a domed lid.
+While we love this beautiful product, the flat lid (unlike a domed option) limits the amount of space inside the pot, making it better suited for cooking for smaller groups.
 While we appreciate the black surfaces for cleaning, it is harder to see your food cooking against this background; however, this performance detail is minuscule.
-Be ready to invest, as the price is higher than most products.
-If you're seeking exceptional performance and durability, this is one we think will last.
+Also, be ready to invest, as the price is higher than most products.
+If you're seeking exceptional performance and durability, this is an excellent choice.

 The Lodge 6-Quart Enameled Cast Iron has been tried and tested and is a fantastic deal.
 Our main tester has owned this model for over six years, using it for bread baking, soups, stews, roasts, and more.
 We love the large volume that'll fit bulk soups and feed larger groups; the domed lid also offers more space for large artisan bread loaves.
 During our tests, it proves to have good temperature regulation, taking longer to heat up than most, but losing less heat than others.
 It's safe up to 500F in an oven and can be thrown in the dishwasher for cleaning.

 While we love its price and performance, it is constructed from porcelain glass, which chips more than the enamel on other higher-scoring contenders.
 During our abuse tests, the handle chipped after ten hits from a metal spoon.
 That said, little damage was observed in the interior enamel, which is the most important.
-After six years of testing, our main tester hasn't seen any significant wear and tear, but some staining in the white interior, which hasn't affected performance.
-It's lasted for years with careful use and has done a great job making meals for groups from two to six.
+After six years of testing, our main tester hasn't seen any significant wear and tear but some staining in the white interior, which hasn't affected performance.
+With careful use, we've had this model for several years, and it does an excellent job of making meals for groups of two to six people.

-If you seek an affordable and high volume option, the Uno Casa Enameled 6-Quart is not to be missed.
+If you seek an affordable and high-volume option, the Uno Casa Enameled 6-Quart should not be missed.
 Its ample volume is the one we reach for most when making large pots of soup or stew.
 The domed lid adds additional volume and creates a nice seal to ensure the internal temperature stays consistent.
-The black interior heats up nicely, braising meats well, and resisting burns and stains.
+The black interior heats up nicely, braising meats well and resisting burns and stains.
 Boiling two cups of water took one minute and 54 seconds.
 During our bread tests, it yielded a crispy crust and locked in moisture, keeping meats nice and plump.
-It also comes with three silicone pieces, which are useful when lifting and moving it around the kitchen.
+It also comes with three silicone pieces, which are useful when lifting and moving around the kitchen.
 The price is right, making it an easy choice for those seeking a good value.

 After using it continuously over three months, it didn't stain or become worn down.
 Overall, it's pretty durable, but we did note a little damage to the handle and around the rim during lid durability testing.
 At 13 pounds, it also requires a little muscle.
 Overall, this is a high-volume contender that comes at an affordable price.

-We can't help but gush about the super cute stylings of the Crock Pot Aqua Blue 3 Qt Enameled, 3-Quart.
+We can't help but gush about the super cute stylings of the Crock Pot Enameled Dutch Oven 3-Quart.
 Not only does it come with many color options, but we love the silver lid top and lightweight design that makes it easy to move around the kitchen.
-The 3-quart design is ideal for single or small groups and looks great on a kitchen shelf.
+The three-quart design is ideal for single or small groups and looks great on a kitchen shelf.
 It boils water quickly (one minute, 42 seconds) and offers decent non-stick performance.

 We aren't too stoked about the enamel durability.
 After just ten hits to the exterior handle, it started chipping.
 The lid test yielded flecks of material, showing lots of wear.
 The white enamel did stain and requires a little care as well.
 The materials are quite thin, and food doesn't cook evenly across the bottom.
 This model is best for those seeking a smaller pot at a good price and is for those that can commit to careful use and maintenance.